zaaisvanzyl/zaaisvanzyl/README.md

 - Personal health dashboard: connects to HealthKit API and EHR to generate insights from health data
 - An engine that converts NL to generative AI commands

-I'm interested in:
-- AI in healthcare
-- Generative AI
-- Travel

 Follow me on Twitter @zaaisvanzyl